jaym-01/RISCVCPU/statements/Jay.md

 ## Testing with the F1 and Reference program

-For the initial testing ([link to commit](https://github.com/johnyeocx/iac-project-team02/commit/9d5831b4361b3cbae0243e3257e1ecbfe4270f9e#diff-930ba83de9204454ec64194b9e4364002b91de3c5b767158c134ad784c9f4b29)), I tried to simply compile all of the System Verilog files, where I encountered syntax errors in all of the files, which I corrected, it would have been better to get my teammates to test if there code compiles as they wrote it, which we did when developing the later stages.
+For the initial testing ([in commit 9d5831b](https://github.com/johnyeocx/iac-project-team02/commit/9d5831b4361b3cbae0243e3257e1ecbfe4270f9e#diff-930ba83de9204454ec64194b9e4364002b91de3c5b767158c134ad784c9f4b29)), I tried to simply compile all of the System Verilog files, where I encountered syntax errors in all of the files, which I corrected, it would have been better to get my teammates to test if there code compiles as they wrote it, which we did when developing the later stages.

-I searched for logic errors using the GTK wave and the f1 program ([link to commit](https://github.com/johnyeocx/iac-project-team02/commit/f65772f033db698e08b4c2088e4b99a390ded7c0)), which was useful as I could see the values of each signal for every instruction that ran, and it helped me catch a lot of bugs in the different modules, such as in the register file, register a0 was found using `assign a0 = regs['h10]`, however, a0 is stored at index 10 in decimal, which is 0xA, hence I changed it to `assign a0 = regs['d10]`.
+I searched for logic errors using the GTK wave and the f1 program ([in commit f65772f](https://github.com/johnyeocx/iac-project-team02/commit/f65772f033db698e08b4c2088e4b99a390ded7c0)), which was useful as I could see the values of each signal for every instruction that ran, and it helped me catch a lot of bugs in the different modules, such as in the register file, register a0 was found using `assign a0 = regs['h10]`, however, a0 is stored at index 10 in decimal, which is 0xA, hence I changed it to `assign a0 = regs['d10]`.

-In the control unit, `BNE` was not implemented correctly ([fixed in commit](https://github.com/johnyeocx/iac-project-team02/commit/f65772f033db698e08b4c2088e4b99a390ded7c0)), I noticed this as the program would not branch when the 2 operands of the ALU are different, this is since it was implemented as `7'b1100011: PCSrc = Zero ?
+In the control unit, `BNE` was not implemented correctly ([fixed in commit f65772f](https://github.com/johnyeocx/iac-project-team02/commit/f65772f033db698e08b4c2088e4b99a390ded7c0)), I noticed this as the program would not branch when the 2 operands of the ALU are different, this is since it was implemented as `7'b1100011: PCSrc = Zero ?
 2'b01 : 2'b00`, when PCSrc = 0, the program counter moves to the next instruction, it does not branch.
 This was solved by simply swapping the values: `7'b1100011: PCSrc = Zero ?
 2'b00 : 2'b01`. `JALR` also did not jump to a new address, since, PCSrc had been implemented as `7'b1100111: PCSrc = 2'b11` for `JALR`, where the PCSrc = 3 is not defined (as seen in the image of the top file design at the very top of this personal statement), hence it was solved by changing it to: `7'b1100111: PCSrc = 2'b10;`.
 For this case, as 3 was not defined for PCSrc, it defaulted to increment the program counter by 4, due to the way the PC multiplexor was implemented.

-I also changed the if statement for the sign extension unit ([in this commit](https://github.com/johnyeocx/iac-project-team02/commit/f65772f033db698e08b4c2088e4b99a390ded7c0)), the new version is shown below, it now uses an else statement instead of specifically defining the value for the condition when ImmSrc = 0, this is since, the total number of possible values when using 3 bits is 8, however only 5 of the values are defined in our implementation (0 to 4), hence, if an error does occur and ImmSrc becomes 5, 6 or 7, the else statement would run, handling the error in a safer way.
+I also changed the if statement for the sign extension unit ([in commit f65772f](https://github.com/johnyeocx/iac-project-team02/commit/f65772f033db698e08b4c2088e4b99a390ded7c0)), the new version is shown below, it now uses an else statement instead of specifically defining the value for the condition when ImmSrc = 0, this is since, the total number of possible values when using 3 bits is 8, however only 5 of the values are defined in our implementation (0 to 4), hence, if an error does occur and ImmSrc becomes 5, 6 or 7, the else statement would run, handling the error in a safer way.

 ```sv
 if (ImmSrc == 3'd1) ImmExt = {{19{msb}}, Imm[31], Imm[7], Imm[30:25], Imm[11:8], 1'b0}; // B Type Ins